Ninja Senki

 Ninja Senki is a 2D action platform video game created by Canadian indie developer Jonathan Lavigne.
 It was inspired by classic NES games such as Ninja JaJaMaru-kun and Mega Man.
 The 8-bit style game has the same resolution as Game Boy console games (160 x 144 pixels).

 The game was originally released on December 20, 2010, and was available as a freeware on Windows.
 The deluxe version was later released on February 23, 2016, under the name of Ninja Senki DX by the independent developer Tribute Games.
 It is available on Windows, Mac OS, PlayStation 4, and PlayStation Vita.

 Gameplay

-You play the game as Hayate, the shurikenjutsu master.
-When Princess Kinuhime is slain by a demon, Hayate becomes obsessed with revenge.
-Casting aside the art of invisibility, the blue ninja fights against mythological creatures, demons and other adversaries in his quest for vengeance!
+The player controls Hayate, a master of shurikenjutsu.
+After Princess Kinuhime is killed by a demon, Hayate sets out to avenge her death.
+He abandons the use of invisibility and fights mythological creatures, demons and other enemies throughout the game.

-The game is single-player based.
-It is divided in 16 levels and has multiple endings.
-The Ninja Senki DX edition includes 3 new gameplay modes to permit you to test your abilities: Hardcore Mode (no saving), Boss Rush Mode, and Challenge Mode.
-The challenges involve completing each of the 16 levels under certain conditions such as killing every enemy, collecting all kobans (coins), and finishing the level within a certain time limit.
+The game is single-player and consists of 16 levels with multiple endings.
+The Ninja Senki DX edition adds three gameplay modes: Hardcore Mode, which disables saving; Boss Rush Mode; and Challenge Mode.
+Challenge Mode requires players to complete the 16 levels under specific conditions, such as defeating every enemy, collecting all kobans, or finishing within a time limit.